My Love Is Your Love: Singles

-On June 27, Houston made a surprise appearance at the 13th Annual New York City Lesbian and Gay Pride Dance in New York City, performing the popular remixes of her hits "Heartbreak Hotel" and "It's Not Right but It's Okay".
-The performance would mark one of the first times a major pop musician made unannounced appearances and performances at LGBTQ events and helped to make such performances commonplace.

-Houston's European leg of the tour would prove to be even more successful, however.
-Unlike in North America, all of Houston's European concerts were held at arenas and stadiums.
-Houston would end up with the highest-grossing arena tour in Europe that year, performing to half a million people.
-Due to high demand, the tour was extended to November.
-While in Germany, most of the singer's concerts there were filmed for a documentary of the tour, titled Whitney: Close Up.
-Close Up was originally set to be aired as a TV special in early 2000 following the release of Whitney: The Greatest Hits, but did not air at the time.
-Some footage from Close Up was also used in the documentary Whitney: Can I Be Me.
-A similar but different documentary, also titled Close Up was broadcast on February 11, 2018, on the German TV channel ServusTV.
-Houston ended the tour at London's Wembley Arena on November 8, 1999.

 Critical reception

 Upon the album's debut, the album received positive responses from music critics, and arguably the strongest reviews of her career to that point.
 Rob Sheffield of Rolling Stone magazine commented that "It's easily her most consistent album ever—in fact, it's her first consistent album", and praised her mature voice as follows:

 The former ingenue has some grown-up scars now, singing the marital blues with a bite in her voice that she's never come close to before.
 Did you think she'd crumble?
 Did you think she'd lay down and die?
 Then check out My Love, pal, and hear Houston prove beyond a doubt that she will survive.